Mahmood to announce ‘sweeping reforms’ to tackle illegal migration

 But despite the removals, small boat crossings continue to be a major political headache for the Government.

-So far, some 39,075 people have made the journey, according to PA news agency analysis of Home Office figures.
+So far, some 39,075 people have made the journey, according to analysis of Home Office figures.

 On Monday, the Home Office confirmed a second man had re-entered the UK by small boat having been returned to France under the “one in, one out” deal.